cmhleveret/cmhleveret/README.md

 # Hi there, I'm Christan Hare 👋

-I'm a passionate full-stack software engineer with a background in Electronic and Electrical Engineering, skilled in web development, software engineering, graphics, and interactive media across diverse industries.
+I'm a passionate full-stack software engineer with a background in Electronic and Electrical Engineering, skilled in web development, software engineering, graphics and interactive media across anumber of diverse industries.

-- 🔭 I’m currently working on mastering TypeScript, React, and Next.js
+- 🔭 Currently working on mastering TypeScript, React, and Next.js
-- 🌱 I’m always learning and improving my skills
+- 🌱 Always learning and improving my skills
-- 👯 I'm a strong believer in collaboration and teamwork
+- 👯 A strong believer in collaboration and teamwork
 - 📫 How to reach me: cmhleveret@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy 3D modeling, animation, and CAD/CAM methods in my free time
+- ⚡ Fun fact: I enjoy CAD/CAM, 3D modeling and animation in my free time

 ## 🛠 Skills